Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception What goes wrong Better approach

 “Any small sofa is fine for kids.”
-Wrong depth/height leads to slouching and constant repositioning.
-Match seat height to feet-on-floor (or add a footstool) and pick a shallower seat for smaller kids.
+The wrong height or depth leads to slouching, dangling legs, and constant repositioning.
+Match seat height to feet-on-floor support, and choose a shallower seat for smaller kids.

 Safety Features That Actually Matter in a Child’s Bedroom

-A kids room sofa should be boringly safe: low center of gravity, no sharp corners, and nothing that pinches fingers.
-Skip tall legs that wobble on carpet and avoid decorative buttons or loose trim that can detach.
+A kids room sofa should be boringly safe: a low center of gravity, soft corners, and nothing that pinches fingers.
+Skip tall decorative legs that wobble on carpet, and avoid loose buttons or trim that can work free over time.

 Materials, Cleanability, and Indoor Air Tradeoffs